-The Philadelphia Workers Compensation attorneys at E.S.
-Borjeson & Associates understand the law and understand the emotional, physical and financial difficulties you and your family face if you have been injured on the job, suffer from a work-related illness or a loved one has been killed on the job.
-We tap all our resources to protect your rights and maximize your recovery.
+I understand the law and understand the emotional, physical, and financial difficulties you and your family face if you have been injured on the job, suffer from a work-related illness, or a loved one has been killed on the job.
+I tap all my resources to protect your rights and maximize your recovery.

-Our comprehensive knowledge of Pennsylvania Workers’ Compensation law and 20 years of successful representation help protect clients when they need it most.
-We keep abreast of current laws and proposed changes and understand how changes affect our clients.
-We focus exclusively on Workers’ Compensation cases.
-Workers’ Compensation is not just one of the many things we do; it is the only thing we do.
+My comprehensive knowledge of Pennsylvania Workers’ Compensation law and 30 years of successful representation help protect clients when they need it most.
+I keep abreast of current laws and proposed changes and understand how changes affect my clients.
+I focus exclusively on Workers’ Compensation cases.
+Workers’ Compensation is not just one of the many things I do; it is the only thing I do.

-We represent injured workers of all types who suffer from a wide range of job-related injuries.
-We stick by clients through the entire Workers’ Compensation process — from the initial claim through negotiation, settlement or appeal of a Workers’ Compensation award or denial.
-We will help you obtain the appropriate benefits which could include medical benefits, specific loss benefits, wage loss benefits and death benefits.
+I represent injured workers of all types who suffer from a wide range of job-related injuries.
+I stick by clients through the entire Workers’ Compensation process — from the initial claim through negotiation, settlement, or appeal of a Workers’ Compensation award or denial.
+I will help you obtain the appropriate benefits which could include medical benefits, specific loss benefits, wage loss benefits, and death benefits.

-Our Philadelphia workers compensation attorneys are proud of the work we do.
+I am proud of the work that I do for the residents of Philadelphia and beyond.
 There is no greater satisfaction than seeing the victims of work injuries and occupational diseases get the compensation they deserve.

 Don’t go it alone.
-Over the years, we have seen that injured Philadelphia workers who are not represented by our highly competent Philadelphia Workers Compensation attorneys do not obtain the best results.
+Over the years, I have seen that injured Philadelphia workers who are not represented by highly competent attorneys do not obtain the best results.

 Some of the most common reasons an injured worker may experience a denial of benefits are improper and untimely reporting, an employee’s status (employee vs. contractor), the cause of the injury as well as the nature of the injury.

 If you have received a Notice of Workers’ Compensation denial, immediately contact an experienced Workers’ Compensation attorney.
 At E.S.
-Borjeson & Associates we have experience with all aspects of the Workers’ Compensation appeals process including review of medical records.
-With offices conveniently located in Philadelphia, Pennsylvania, our work injury attorneys represent clients throughout Southeastern Pennsylvania, including Philadelphia County, Delaware County, Chester County, Montgomery County and Bucks County.
-Call us today at 215-772-3020 to discuss the types of Workers’ Compensation benefits to which you may be entitled or contact us online
+Borjeson & Associates II have experience with all aspects of the Workers’ Compensation appeals process including a review of medical records.
+With offices conveniently located in Philadelphia, Pennsylvania, I represent clients throughout Southeastern Pennsylvania, including Philadelphia County, Delaware County, Chester County, Montgomery County, and Bucks County.
+Call today to discuss the types of Workers’ Compensation benefits to which you may be entitled or contact me online

-Our Philadelphia workers’ comp attorneys handle all types of work related injuries from all Pennsylvania employers.
-These companies are big and small and are City of Philadelphia government, University or Pennsylvania, Philadelphia School District, Children’s Hospital of Philadelphia (CHOC) Temple Hospital, Temple University, Villanova University, Thomas Jefferson University Hospital, SEPTA, US Airways, Albert Einstein Medical Center, Drexel University, Albert Einstein Medical Center, Drexel University, Hahnemann University Hospital, Comcast, Pennsylvania Health and Aria Health.
+I handle all types of work-related injuries from all Pennsylvania employers.
+These companies are big and small and are City of Philadelphia government, University of Pennsylvania, Philadelphia School District, Children’s Hospital of Philadelphia (CHOC) Temple Hospital, Temple University, Villanova University, Thomas Jefferson University Hospital, SEPTA, US Airways, Albert Einstein Medical Center, Drexel University, Albert Einstein Medical Center, Drexel University, Hahnemann University Hospital, Comcast, Pennsylvania Health and Aria Health.

-These are just some of the hundreds of employers we have fight with on behalf of our clients.
+These are just some of the hundreds of employers I have fought with on behalf of my clients.
 No matter how big your employer is, or how small they are, let our Philadelphia workers compensation attorneys help you.
-Serving all of Southeastern PA including Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
+Serving all of Southeastern PA including Bucks County, Chester County, Delaware County, Montgomery County, and Philadelphia County.